 Industries producing NORM

 Over the years there have been many occasions when it was asserted that coal-fired power stations emitted more radioactivity into the environment (from NORM) than was released anywhere in the nuclear fuel cycle.
-While having some basis in fact, the claim is generally not correct now where deployment of emission reduction technology – scrubbers, filters and flue gas desulphurization –acts to capture solids from this material.
+While having some basis in fact, the claim is generally not correct now where deployment of emission reduction technology - scrubbers, filters and flue gas desulphurization - acts to capture solids from this material.
 More volatile Po-210 and Pb-210 still escape.
 In China, coal-fired power plants are a major source of radioactivity released to the environment and thus contribute significantly to enhanced NORM there.
 (Wu et al in NORM VII)

 Most coal contains uranium and thorium, as well as their decay products and K-40.
 The total levels of individual radionuclides typically are not great and are generally about the same as in other rocks near the coal, which varies according to region and geology.
 Enhanced radionuclide concentration in coal tends to be associated with the presence of other heavy metals and high sulfur content.
 Table 2 presents some characteristic values,* though coal in some areas can contain notably higher levels than shown.
 For comparison, the average radioactivity of the Earth’s crust is about 1400 Bq/kg, more than half of it from K-40.

 * The first four columns represent four of the 14 nuclides in the uranium decay series, the next two represent two of 10 in the thorium series.
 (For total activity in any coal, assume these are in serial equilibrium, hence multiply U-238 by 14 and Th-232 by 10, then add K-40.)